-TAPRI research is based on the Nordic, as well as on the broader European tradition of peace research.
-The overarching goal is to study the root causes of wars and conflicts, the processes of their emergence and development, as well as the conditions for conflict resolution and sustainable peace.
-TAPRI also undertakes the responsibility to further develop peace and conflict research in Finland.
-Its activities have from the beginning been multi-disciplinary and international, and this is the case today more than ever before.
+TAPRI research is based on the Scandinavian as well as on the broader European tradition of peace research.
+The overarching goal is to study the root causes of wars and conflicts, conflict cycles and the preconditions of conflict resolution and durable peace.
+Research is inter- and trans-disciplinary and it uses theories and methods from a variety of academic disciplines.
+Research is also international.

-TAPRI’s research activities are largely comprised of individual research projects, which vary in their extent and duration.
+TAPRI’s research activities take place in research projects that vary in their scope and duration.